ropensci-archive/roweb2/content/technotes/2018-08-08-phylotar-release.md

 ![presenceabsence of cycad genera](/img/blog-images/2018-08-08-phylotar/pa.png) *Figure 2.
 The presence (dark block) or absence (light block) for different cycad genera across the top ten clusters in the example dataset.*

 In this next example, we create a treemap showing the differences in the number of sequences and clusters identifed between genera in tinamous, [8802](https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi?mode=Info&id=8802).
-(For the unintiated, [tinamous](https://en.wikipedia.org/wiki/Tinamou) are semi-flightless birds found in South America and members of the ratities -- the same group comprising of ostrichs and kiwis.)
+(For the unintiated, [tinamous](https://en.wikipedia.org/wiki/Tinamou) are semi-flightless birds found in South America and members of the ratities -- the same group comprising ostrichs and kiwis.)

 ```r
 library(phylotaR)